miadaaladl123/Task/README.md

 Step 2: Configuration

 You do NOT need to do any configuration, as long as the Cygwin or MinGW binaries are included in the PATH environment variable.
 CDT searches the PATH to discover the C/C++ compilers.

+# Assumptions

+- I use PuTTY is an SSH and telnet client, developed originally by Simon Tatham for the Windows platform To Act As serial monitor